 Skip to main content

-Play WebRTC stream in Android
+Play WebRTC Stream

 Step 4: Play WebRTC Live Stream in Android